AlgebraicGeometricModeling/Axl.jl/doc/mrkd/index.md

 See [here](http://axl.inria.fr/installation.html) more details on how to install `axl`.

 ## Using `Axl.jl`
-Here is an example of visualization of basic geometric objects:
+Here is an example with a cylinder, a cone and a mesh:
 ```julia
 using Axl